pupil-labs/realtime-python-api/docs/methods/simple/connect-to-a-device.md

 # Connect to a Device

 One of the first steps you need to carry to leverage the API is to connect to one device.
-This library offers you ways to find one ormultiple devices connected to your local network.
+This library offers you ways to find one or multiple devices connected to your local network.
 See below the different ways to connect to a device:

 === "Discover One Device"